project-poodle/poodle/design.md

 randomly chose to accept or reject packet from another node if time difference is between 300 and 500 milliseconds.

-These can be configured with following configs in __cluster.consensus:conf__
+These can be configured with following configs in __cluster:conf__ scheme:
-scheme:

 - time.drift.min
   - effective drift min is: